Today I will show you how I made this large cat scratching post cheap and fast. It’s easy to make and can easily be adjusted to your needs.

-Kitty being nosy as usual curious to know what I am doing.
+Kitty is nosy as usual curious to know what I am doing.

-Cut the rest of the 4 by 4 wood to the length of your choice and.
+Cut the rest of the 4 by 4 wood to the length of your choice.

 Place the MDF piece on top of the long piece of wood, center it and nail it to the wood with a couple of nails.

 Turn the piece around and place the 15cm long pieces of wood adjacent to each other around the main piece of wood.

 Nail them to the MDF base and to the wood post.

 And the base is complete.
 Easy, right?

 Optional, if you want to make it look pretty and keep it indoors, you can glue a piece of carpet or other fabric to the top and one to the bottom of the base before attaching the post.

 Putting the rope on is even easier.
 Secure the end of the rope with a couple of nails at the base of the post.